Information for current students and residents

 3.3.1.3 POSTGRADUATES (single):

-There is a standard residence period of 49 weeks per annum starting on 23rd September 2023 and billed as 14 weeks, 2 terms of 13 weeks followed by one summer term of 9 weeks.
-Non-standard tenancies for periods of between 42 and 51 weeks may be granted by arrangement with the Accommodation Manager.
+There is a standard residence period of 49 weeks per annum starting on 24th September 2024 and billed as 14 weeks, 2 terms of 13 weeks followed by one summer term of 9 weeks.
+There is also a 42 week tenancy available for students on a course lasting less than 11 months.
 You will be required to sign a formal agreement with College detailing the terms and conditions of your residence, including the period of notice which you will be required to give before leaving your accommodation.

 There is a single inclusive residence charge which covers room rent and access to College’s general non-academic facilities including use of the College sports facilities and cafeterias – the charge for this is known as Kitchen Fixed Charge and is a separate charge in some other colleges; the residence charge is fixed by Council each year.
 The residence charge is billed termly.